Retention marketing | Guides

 A relatively easy method of adding value is to offer discounts and coupons on their next purchase or reward them with regular bonuses if they keep using your services.

 You don’t even have to reward them for every purchase.
-Think of it like the loyalty cards popular with coffee chains, where you get a free drink once you’ve had your card stamped enough times, or earned enough points from purchases.
+There's a reason why loyalty cards are popular with coffee chains: You get a free drink once you’ve had your card stamped enough times, or earned enough points from purchases.

 A slightly more complicated way of doing things is to give greater rewards the longer a customer remains your customer.
-This will give a greater incentive to be a long-term customer.
+This'll give a greater incentive to be a long-term customer.

 These are ways to incentivize your customers to purchase from you regularly, not just one-and-done.
 Again, you’ve got to make sure the rewards you’re giving away to your customers impact the gains, but the right balance can massively increase the number of long-term customers you have.